zikula/core/src/system/LegalBundle/README.md

 This bundle also supports a simplistic age verification during registration.

-See Resources/docs/CHANGELOG.markdown for version history information (*currently a bit outdated*).

 ### Supported Policies, statements, and registration requirements

+ * Legal Notice
+   * User acceptance is not required.
- * Age check
+ * Privacy
-   * Check performed during registration, if active.
+   * User acceptance is required during registration, if active.
+   * User acceptance is required during log-in, if active and not accepted during registration.
  * Terms of use
    * User acceptance is required during registration, if active.
    * User acceptance is required during log-in, if active and not accepted during registration.
- * Privacy
+ * Trade Conditions
    * User acceptance is required during registration, if active.
    * User acceptance is required during log-in, if active and not accepted during registration.
- * Accessibility Statement
-   * User acceptance is not required.
- * Legal Notice
-   * User acceptance is not required.
  * Cancellation Rights Policy
    * User acceptance is required during registration, if active.
    * User acceptance is required during log-in, if active and not accepted during registration.
+ * Accessibility Statement
+   * User acceptance is not required.
- * Trade Conditions
+ * Age check
-   * User acceptance is required during registration, if active.
+   * Check performed during registration, if active.
-   * User acceptance is required during log-in, if active and not accepted during registration.